microsounds/microsounds.github.io/.src/notes/dotfiles.md

 Theme settings and indivdual color schemes are stored as C header files containing preprocessor macros representing color hex codes in [`~/.local/include`]({GIT_REMOTE}/atelier/blob/master/.local/include).
 This directory is appended to `$C_INCLUDE_PATH` at login.

-* Invoking shell function `reload` will reload changes to `.xresources` and refresh your terminal instance.
+* Using shell function `reload` will reload changes to `.xresources` and hard-reset your current terminal instance.
+* Use command `palette` to soft-reset color scheme using OSC terminal escapes without losing the current shell.

-    * _Optionally, you can temporarily apply another existing color scheme by naming it as an argument._
+_Optionally, you can apply another existing color scheme by naming it as an argument.
+This can be useful when dealing with TUI applications that force their own background colors._

 ### List of available macros
 * `{FG,BG}COLOR` for terminal fg/bg colors